Skip to content

 Creating a Paint

-The last step is to create a paint from the image.
+The final step is to create a paint from the image.
 The paint is defined in global space and can be used to fill or stroke any shape.

 // makePaint(x, y, width, height, angle, alpha)